17 August 2020

 The first few times that you attempt to meditate may feel downright impossible.
 However, the most important element to finding success with your meditation practice is to not give up.
 As consistency is the key to developing any new habit, it’s important to create an environment that makes you happy and to start by only committing to a very short time period each day.
 Find a peaceful spot to lay out your meditation mat - and cushion if you choose to use one - and just sit or lie down in a comfortable position for 1-3 minutes a day.
 Try your best to be fully present in the moment by breathing slowly and aiming to release any tension in parts of your body that feel stressed.
 By starting with a manageable amount of time each day, the more likely you will stick to your new routine.
 As this new habit develops, gradually increase your time as you become more comfortable with this form of stillness.

-This year has been chaotic and unpredictable to say the least, which is why yoga, meditation and other mindfulness practices are more important than ever to bring a little calm to your life.
 With more and more people working out at home or in public outdoor spaces, portable exercise equipment and accessories have been flying off the shelves.
 Yoga lovers have been taking their practice to campgrounds, local parks, beaches and even the forest, looking for quiet, secluded spots.
 This has led to a huge increase in demand for both yoga mats and yoga bags.
 It’s no fun toting around a yoga mat that is continuously trying to unroll so a yoga mat bag will make your life a whole lot easier.
 A yoga bag is essential for carrying your mat to and from wherever your practice takes you as it will protect your mat from damage and keep it rolled up neatly to save space for ease of transport if you’re walking, hiking or cycling to your favourite place to practise.
 It will also do double duty as a safe place to tuck away your phone, keys or wallet, either on the way to or during your practice.
-Also, in a year where we are all being a lot more cautious about sharing our germs, a yoga bag will ensure that no one touches your mat but you.
 Yoga mats are an investment worth protecting so it’s no wonder yoga mat bags have become so popular.

 Choosing a mindfulness routine that’s right for you may be a case of trial and error but regardless of which option you choose, you will begin to reap the benefits in no time.
 While the world may be filled with uncertainty at the moment, you can take charge and create calm for yourself with a few deep breaths and a bit of practice.